astronomer/docs/software/create-deployment.md

 ## Create a Deployment in the Software UI

-To create an Airflow Deployment on Astronomer:
+To create an Apache Airflow® Deployment on Astronomer:

 1. Log in to your Astronomer platform at `app.BASEDOMAIN`, select a Workspace, and then click **New Deployment**.
 2. Complete the following fields: